Edu-Maturana/users-crud-and-auth-template/README.md

 # Users CRUD and auth template
-Build with NodeJS, Express & MongoDB :tw-2705: :tw-1f60e:
+Build with NodeJS, Express & MongoDB:tw-1f60e: :tw-1f49a:
 This is an API template to handle users and authentication with JSON web tokens.

 ### Install dependencies